5inf/TestPointReport2STL/README.md

     ="["""&A2&""","""&B2&""",["&LINKS(C2;LÄNGE(C2)-2)&","&LINKS(D2;LÄNGE(D2)-2)&",0],"&E2&", "&F2&","&G2&"],"

 Copy these formula in a cell behind each column with test point data, starting with row number two.
 If the data in your csv file is somewhat different this approach should still be easily adapted.

-If you are on Linux or don't like Excel below is an awk script:
+If you are on Linux or don't like Excel below is an awk script doing the same:

       awk -F";" 'NR > 1 {printf "[\"%s\", \"%s\", [%s,%s,0], \"%s\", %s, \"%s\", \"%s\"],\n",$1,$2,substr($3, 1, length($3)-2),substr($4, 1, length($4)-2),$5,$6,$7,$8}' testpointdata.csv